You must already have a valid child support order or child support agreement before you can register with the Child Support Recalculation Program.

 This Order shall not be recalculated by the Alberta Child Support Recalculation Program.

-This clause may be especially helpful where the parents’ situation is too complex for an administrative program, or where Line 150 of the parent’s income tax returns do not fairly reflect the income they have available to support their children.
+This clause may be helpful when the parents’ situation is too complex for an administrative program, or when line 15000 (total income) of the parent’s income tax returns does not fairly reflect the income they have available to support their children.

 Child support agreements

-- the Maintenance Enforcement Regulation or the Family Law Act (i.e. Maintenance Enforcement Support Agreements).
+- Maintenance Enforcement Act (Maintenance Enforcement Support Agreements)

 Declining to recalculate

 Sometimes a court order may be eligible (and possibly even accepted for recalculation), but we determine if the parents’ unique situations are not appropriate for recalculation.

 Section 16 of the Child Support Recalculation Program Regulation authorizes us to decline to recalculate in certain situations.
 This includes cases where either: